 Memory Lane is a great place for sky-watching.
 Remember when you could watch for shooting stars, see the Northern Lights and look for the "man-in the moon"?
 Memory Lane Campground is far enough from city lights that you can enjoy seeing the night sky.

-September 7 - Full Moon.
+• December 4 - Full Moon, Supermoon.
 The Moon will be located on the opposite side of the Earth as the Sun and its face will be will be fully illuminated.
-This phase occurs at 18:10 UTC.
-This full moon was known by early Native American tribes as the Corn Moon because the corn is harvested around this time of year.
-This moon is also known as the Harvest Moon.
-The Harvest Moon is the full moon that occurs closest to the September equinox each year.
+This phase occurs at 23:15 UTC.
+This full moon was known by early Native American tribes as the Cold Moon because this is the time of year when the cold winter air settles in and the nights become long and dark.
+This moon has also been known as the Long Nights Moon and the Moon Before Yule.
+This is also the last of three supermoons for 2025.
+The Moon will be near its closest approach to the Earth and may look slightly larger and brighter than usual.

-September 21 - New Moon.
+• December 20 - New Moon.
 The Moon will located on the same side of the Earth as the Sun and will not be visible in the night sky.
-This phase occurs at 19:55 UTC.
+This phase occurs at 01:45 UTC.
 This is the best time of the month to observe faint objects such as galaxies and star clusters because there is no moonlight to interfere.

 Events